-The Beyond Racial Equity Strategic Review launched in the summer of 2020 in support of the #ESOCWeekOfAction and Access: Student Disability Union’s Action Plan for Disability Justice.
+The Beyond Racial Equity Strategic Review launched in the summer of 2021 in support of the #ESOCWeekOfAction and Access: Student Disability Union’s Action Plan for Disability Justice.
 In addition to Emerson’s Community Equity Action Plan, the College recognized that we can benefit from the perspectives and recommendations from an external party with expertise analyzing equity in systems and structures.
-The outcome of the work with Beyond Racial Equity will be a report of findings and recommendations delivered to the College in March 2022.
+The outcome of the work with Beyond Racial Equity will be a report of findings and recommendations delivered to the College in April and May 2022.

 Discovery (September through December)

 - Gather comprehensive information from students, faculty, and staff about the equity experience at Emerson.

 - Interviews and focus groups with stakeholders that represent a broad perspective.